 Joint problems and muscle and bone injuries are examples of running hazards.
-The Department of Physiotherapy at SKH shares how to prevent running injuries.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) shares how to prevent running injuries.

 Continued from previous page.

-Sengkang General Hospital (SKH) highlights potential running hazards and how to prevent them
+Sengkang General Hospital (SKH) highlights potential running hazards and offers tips on how to prevent them.

 Nothing feels the impact of your runs like your joints.
 Compressive forces drive through your joints with every step you take and if you overuse them, they can become inflamed, painful and sore.
 This can lead to long-term joint disorders if left unchecked.

 Knowing where you stand in terms of ability at the start of your training and progressing accordingly will give you better outcomes not only for your running, but also for your joints.
 It is also important to be aware of body weight; higher body weight may increase the risk of running injuries.

-"The right running shoes can help absorb some of the strain on your joints,” suggests Dr Pauline Leong, Head at the
+"The right running shoes can help absorb some of the strain on your joints,” suggests Dr Pauline Leong, Head of the

 Department of Physiotherapy at